Gotta003/ros2_ur5_interface/README.md

 │   ├── sim.launch.py                     # Launch file to interact with simulated and real UR5 robot
 ├── src/
 │   ├── publish_trajectory_node.cpp       # Example node for trajectory publication
+├── config/
+│   ├── ur_controllers.yaml               # Configuration file for the UR5 controllers
+├── params/
+│   ├── ur5_bridge.yaml                   # Parameters file for the Gazbo bridge
 ├── models/
 │   ├── desk.urdf                         # URDF file that defines the desk where the UR5 is mounted
 │   ├── desk.sdf                          # SDF file that defines the desk where the UR5 is mounted
 │   ├── desk.config                       # Config file auxiliary to the SDF file
+│   ├── ur_gz.ros2_control.xacro          # URDF file that defines the UR5 robot with ROS 2 control
+│   ├── ur_gz.urdf.xacro                  # URDF file that defines the UR5 robot
 │   ├── mesh
 │   |   ├── desk.stl                      # STL file with the 3D mesh of the desk
 ├── rviz/
 │   ├── ur5.rviz                          # RViz configuration file
 ├── bash_scripts/
 │   ├── ur5.sh                            # Starts the URSim simulator container
 │   ├── ros2.sh                           # Starts the pla10/ros2_ur5_interface container
+│   ├── entrypoint.sh                     # Entrypoint script used in the docker
 ├── README.md                             # Project overview and instructions
 ```